FitzwilliamMuseum/fitz-being-an-islander/_about/background.md

     caption: "A Middle Roman Imperial period (100- 200 CE) sarcophagus, the Pashley sarcophagus, from the port of Arvi, South Crete.
 Copyright Fitzwilliam Museum 2020."
   -
     file: https://fitz-cms-images.s3.eu-west-2.amazonaws.com/img_6583-1.jpg
-    caption: "An abandoned traditional house in Ano Keryneia district, North Cyprus, incorporating archaeological material (spolia), as recorded by Yorgos Petrou & A. Christophilopoulou, May 2019. @Petrou & Christophilopoulou 2019."
+    caption: "An abandoned traditional house in Ano Keryneia district, north (occupied) Cyprus, incorporating archaeological material (spolia), as recorded by Yorgos Petrou & A. Christophilopoulou, May 2019. @Petrou & Christophilopoulou 2019."
   -
     file: https://fitz-cms-images.s3.eu-west-2.amazonaws.com/sardinia_trip-222-1-.jpg
     caption: "The Bronze Age site of Su Nuraxi di Barumini, in Marmilla, south-central Sardinia (Province of Medio Campidano), is one of the central sites featured as part of the Being an Islander project.
 Photo @ Christophilopoulou 2019."